jaisler/PINNs/README.md

 # Physics-Informed Graph Neural Networks for Compressible Flows

-This repository contains a PyTorch implementation of Physics-Informed Graph Neural Networks (PIGNNs) for reconstructing compressible flow fields from sparse data.
+This repository contains a PyTorch implementation of physics-informed neural networks and graph neural networks for reconstructing compressible flow fields from sparse CFD data.

 The project focuses on steady compressible Euler and RANS-type formulations, with applications to high-speed internal flows such as scramjet-like configurations.
+The model can be trained using sparse supervised data and, when enabled, physics-informed residual losses from the governing equations.

-The neural network predicts flow variables such as density, velocity components, pressure, and, for RANS cases, turbulent viscosity.
-The model can be trained either as a purely supervised neural network or a supervised graph neural network and also be combined with a PINN by using data loss with the residuals of the governing equations.
+The neural network predicts flow variables such as density, velocity components, pressure, and, for RANS-type cases, turbulent viscosity.

 ## Features

 - PyTorch-based implementation
 - Support for steady compressible Euler equations
-- Support for RANS-style formulation with effective viscosity
+- Support for RANS-type formulations with effective viscosity
+- Support for MLP and GNN architectures
-- Supervised neural netwok and graph neural network and physics-informed training modes
+- Supervised and physics-informed training modes
 - Sparse data reconstruction from CFD samples
 - Collocation-point residual minimization
 - Input normalization and non-dimensionalization